ibm-cloud-docs/watsonxdata/sal_enrich_data.md

 1. Click **Upload glossary**.
 The glossary displays a list of tags and its descriptions.
 1. Click **Enrichment settings** and select **Adjust thresholds** to modify the thresholds for different types of enrichment.
 Click **Save all the changes**.

+   The accuracy of semantic enrichment results for business terms largely depends on the IKC ability to match uploaded terms to the selected tables and columns.
+The threshold for suggestions can be adjusted to balance the matches with their confidence level.
+For more matches with potentially lower confidence, lower the threshold.
+For fewer matches with higher confidence, increase the threshold.
+   {: note}

 1. Select a schema that you want to enrich.

    For the Lite plan users, you can only enrich one schema from the list.
 After enriching a schema, other schemas can not be selected further.
 The enriched data will have the business terms and descriptions against each columns in each table inside the schema.